paulghaddad/baby_site/src/pages/activities-0-12-weeks/index.md

 ### Rattle, rattle, rattle

+![baby holding rattle](/img/image_5.jpg)

-A rattle is a basic toy that can serve many purposes.
-Use it to get your baby accustomed to different textures and sounds.
+A rattle is a basic toy that can serve many purposes. **Use it to get your baby accustomed to different textures and sounds**.
 That’s why I found it useful to have several rattles.

-![baby holding rattle](/img/image_5.jpg)

 Rattles also got my baby accustomed to opening and closing his hands to grasp objects.